SAP/cap-operator/website/content/en/docs/usage/resources/capapplication.md

     tenantId: 7a49218f-c750-4e1f-a248-7f1cefa13010
 ```

-The overall list of BTP service instances and respective secrets (credentials) required by the application is specified as an array in `btp.services`.
-These service instances are assumed to exist in the provider sub-account.
-Operators like [cf-service-operator](https://sap.github.io/cf-service-operator/docs/) or [sap-btp-service-operator](https://github.com/SAP/sap-btp-service-operator) can be used to declaratively create these service instances and their credentials as Kubernetes resources.
+The overall list of SAP BTP service instances and respective Secrets (credentials) required by the application is specified as an array in `btp.services`.
+These service instances are assumed to exist in the provider subaccount.
+Operators such as [cf-service-operator](https://sap.github.io/cf-service-operator/docs/) or [sap-btp-service-operator](https://github.com/SAP/sap-btp-service-operator) can be used to declaratively create these service instances and their credentials as Kubernetes resources.

-The `provider` section specifies details of the provider sub-account linked to this application, while `globalAccountId` denotes the global account in which the provider sub-account is created.
-Within a global account the `btpAppName` has to be unique as this is equivalent to `XSAPPNAME` which is used in various BTP service and application constructs.
+The `provider` section specifies details of the provider subaccount linked to this application, while `globalAccountId` denotes the global account in which the provider subaccount is created.
+Within a global account, the `btpAppName` has to be unique as this is equivalent to `XSAPPNAME`, which is used in various SAP BTP service and application constructs.

 The `domains` section provides details of where the application routes are exposed.
-Within a SAP Gardener cluster the primary application domain is a subdomain of the cluster domain, and Gardener [cert-management](https://github.com/gardener/cert-management) will be used to request a wildcard TLS certificate for the primary domain.
-Additional secondary domains may also be specified (e.g. for customer specific domains) for the application.
+Within a Gardener cluster, the primary application domain is a subdomain of the cluster domain, and Gardener [cert-management](https://github.com/gardener/cert-management) will be used to request a wildcard TLS certificate for the primary domain.
+Additional secondary domains may also be specified (for example, for customer-specific domains) for the application.
-> NOTE: While the same secondary domain can technically be used across applications; the consumers would need to ensure that the tenant sub-domains are unique across such applications that share the same domain!
+> NOTE: While the same secondary domain can technically be used across applications; the consumers need to ensure that the tenant sub-domains are unique across such applications that share the same domain!

-`istioIngressGatewayLabels` are key-value pairs (string) used to identify the ingress controller component of Istio and the related Load Balancer service.
-These values are configured during installation of Istio service mesh in the cluster.
+`istioIngressGatewayLabels` are key-value pairs (string) used to identify the ingress controller component of Istio and the related load balancer service.
+These values are configured during the installation of Istio service mesh in the cluster.